The Czech Republic Travel Advice

 Visits to the Czech Republic are for the most part risk-free, as there is a low threat of terror and a low major crime rate.
-Tourists should maintain a basic level of caution, particularly as petty theft is still a problem in the Czech Republic, most notably in major tourist areas in the capital, Prague.
+The current travel advice for the Czech Republic is that tourists should maintain a basic level of caution, particularly as petty theft is still a problem in the Czech Republic, most notably in major tourist areas in the capital, Prague.

 Be aware of thieves impersonating police officers, who will often target foreigners to ask for currency and their passports.
-You should avoid giving them any money and request to deal with it at an official police station, as no police officer in the Czech Republic has the right to check your currency or its authenticity.
+The the travel advice for the Czech Republic is that you should avoid giving them any money and request to deal with it at an official police station, as no police officer in the Czech Republic has the right to check your currency or its authenticity.

 Know where your valuables are at all times, particularly while at restaurants, bars and night clubs.
 Use a cloakroom if available, as there has been an increase in theft of phones and other valuables in night clubs.